 With so many guest ranches in Montana, it can be hard to pick the perfect Montana dude ranch.
-So why did we decide for the Sweet Grass Ranch?
+So why did we decide on the Sweet Grass Ranch?

 The Multi-Generation Family History

-The welcome from the Carroccias family, from Bill and Shelly to their children and grandchildren, was warm and made us felt like home.
+The welcome from the Carroccias family, from Bill and Shelly to their children and grandchildren, was warm and made us feel at home.